henry2004y/Ganymede/ulfwaves.md

 \toc

 Ultra-low frequency (ULF) waves refer to waves within frequency range [0.001, 10] Hz.
 The name does not tell us anything about their physical origin, but simply observational fact.
 At Earth's magnetosphere, this frequency range overlaps largely with the MHD waves.
-This is the reason why early pioneers in space physics relied on MHD theory to explain the physics behind these waves, albeit some deviations and deficiencies which require more refined models such as the Vlasov description.
+This is the reason why early pioneers in space physics relied on MHD theory for large spatial and temporal scales to explain the physics behind these waves, albeit some deviations and deficiencies which require more refined models such as the Vlasov description.

 ## Observation